chandlerlester/LuftBalloons_Replication/README.md

 ![map](/data_map.png)

-I focus on theorectical macroeconomics, so this project is a work in progress.
+I focus on theorectical macroeconomics, so this project is just for fun and for playing around with some data.
 Currently, I have:

 - [x] Complied the data using APIs in R
 - [x] Adjusted my data for inflation, calculated growth rates, coded regional data